kprotty/pages/_posts/2021-03-25-concurrency.md

 ---
 layout: default
-title: "Building a Zig event loop: Async/Await"
+title: "Concurrency"
-description: "Welcome to a (hopefully) multi-part blog series where I build an event loop for Zig.
-There's a lot to say so this will be a long one."
+description: "Something something async; something something concurrency.
+Yea, its thicc."
 ---

-As an introduction, the series assumes you know how to read and write Zig code.
-Another assumption is that you're familiar with at least some lower level C concepts.
-If any of these are not true, I suggest at least playing with them to some extent in order to get familiar with these topics before hand, possibly in other langs/ecosystems; I might draw parallels to other implementations with the hopes of making it easier to understand.
+This post assumes that you're familiar with at least some lower level C concepts.
+IF this isn't true, I suggest at least playing with C/fibers to some extent in order to get familiar with these topics before hand (possibly in other langs/ecosystems).
+I'll draw parallels to other implementations with the hopes of making it easier to understand.
 The hope is to provide some info for those already experienced so it may not be beginner friendly.
 This is also my first blog post, so make of that what you will.

 If you're not aware, an event loop in this case refers to a runtime which executes non-blocking tasks while often providing tools to communicate between those tasks and the outside world.
 You may be faimilar with some other "event loops" out there such as Node.js [libuv], Rust [tokio], or Go's [runtime](https://golang.org/doc/faq#runtime).
 In order to help in representing non-blocking tasks, Zig provides a mechanism it calls `async/await` to help by desugaring synchronous code into non-blocking, asynchronous code.